SoftUni-Internal/interactive-content/EN/03-Conditional-Statements-Advanced/02-Nested-Conditions.md

 These blocks will be **nested**, so that by **the result** of the outer one, we are going to **define** which one of the **nested ones** to execute.

-The diagram below illustrates the process in detail:

-[image assetsSrc="01.Personal-titles-01.jpg" /]

 After reading the input data from the console, the following program logic should be executed:
 ```java
 Scanner scanner = new Scanner(System.in);